judgewooden/multi-sensor/README.md

 Program | Purpose
 ------- | -------
-jph.py  | Library of routines to manage the Multicast messaging sensor.py  | Routines to read sensors router.py  | Route message between multiple networks redis.py   | Store last state of all messages in the network control.py | Command line interface for viewing/managing network sql.py     | Store network messages in SQL flask.py   | Web Interface generateSQL.py     | Generate SQL to create database from config static/config.json | Config file used by all components static/(www)       | Files for the web interface
+jph.py  | Library of routines to manage the Multicast messaging jphFlask.py   | Web Interface jphRedis.py   | Store last state of all messages in the network sensor.py  | Routines to read sensors router.py  | Route message between multiple networks control.py | Command line interface for viewing/managing network sql.py     | Store network messages in SQL generateSQL.py     | Generate SQL to create database from config static/config.json | Config file used by all components static/(www)       | Files for the web interface